wn-doolittle/caliper-spec/caliper.md

 <a name="infoModelEntity" />

 ### 3.1 The Caliper Entity
 A Caliper [Entity](#entity) is a generic type that represents objects or things that participate in learning-related activities.
-[Entity](#entity) is subclassed for enhanced type specificity in order to better describe people, groups, digital content, courses, assignments, assessments, forums, messages, software applications and other entities that constitute the "stuff" of a Caliper [Event](#event).
+[Entity](#entity) is subtyped for enhanced type specificity in order to better describe people, groups, digital content, courses, assignments, assessments, forums, messages, software applications and other entities that constitute the "stuff" of a Caliper [Event](#event).
 Each [Entity](#entity) is provisioned with a modest set of attributes that support discovery and description.
 As a data structure an [Entity](#entity) constitutes an unordered set of key:value pairs or properties.

 Caliper entities are largely self-describing via a required `type` property.
 A unique identifier in the form of an [IRI](https://www.ietf.org/rfc/rfc3987.txt) MUST also be provided.
 [Entity](#entity) [IRI](https://www.ietf.org/rfc/rfc3987.txt) values MUST be unique as well as valid.
 The [IRI](https://www.ietf.org/rfc/rfc3987.txt) SHOULD be long-lived as well as dereferenceable, i.e., capable of returning a representation of the [Entity](#entity) over HTTP once authorization to access the resource is granted.